Black Thought Mentors a Young Drizzler in Mike's Hot Honey Film

 • Localize the national story.
 The Chicago pizza box takeover grounds a national film campaign in a single city's pizza counters.

-Trotter draws the eye, but the drizzle is doing the actual selling here.
+Trotter draws the eye, but we think the drizzle is doing the actual selling here.

 The film spends most of its runtime on the wrist motion, the pacing, and the moment the honey hits the cheese.

-Even without a celebrity, the ritual still reads as something worth learning, which is why we think this holds up better than a standard spokesperson spot.
+The ritual reads as something worth learning, which is why we think this holds up better than a standard spokesperson spot.

-In short, casting helped this get noticed, but the drizzle is what makes people stay.
+In short, casting helped this ad get noticed, but the drizzle and the product itself are what will make people stay.

 Creative partnerships that use music to sell products work best when the artist's identity and the brand's story share the same cultural ground.

-These top agencies help companies apply timeless storytelling with modern experiences.
+These top branding agencies help companies apply timeless storytelling with modern experiences.

 Latest Creative News